Pasqual Maragall's snapshots: When photography can be the only memory

 The exhibition 'The Capture of Time' opens next Friday, September 12, at the Toni Catany CIF in Llucmajor.

 PalmTwo apples, side by side, representing the same thing and, at the same time, two very different things: they are accompanied by a handwritten note that says "healthy apple and rotten apple."
 This is the image chosen to illustrate the exhibition poster.
 The capture of time, which will open next Friday, September 12, at the Toni Catany International Photography Center in Llucmajor.
-And it's no coincidence that this was the photograph selected, because it could be one of the still lifes signed by the Mallorcan photographer, but it is, in fact, a snapshot captured by Pasqual Maragall (Barcelona, 1941) shortly after being diagnosed with Alzheimer's.
+And it's no coincidence that this was the photograph selected, because it could be one of the still lifes created by the Mallorcan photographer, but it is, in fact, a snapshot taken by Pasqual Maragall (Barcelona, 1941) shortly after being diagnosed with Alzheimer's.
 Photography was an essential tool in his relationship with the early stages of the disease.

 Record identity